awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 | User\.UserId | The unique ID of the user\. |

 **Note**
 You can specify up to 20 custom attributes per endpoint for `Attributes`, `Metrics`, and `User.UserAttributes`\.
-However, you can create no more than 40 custom attributes per AWS account\.
+However, you can create no more than 40 custom attributes per project\.